-Simulations for different harmonic frequencies followed by post-processing of the losses, allows to determine the additional losses due to power system harmonics.
+Simulations for different harmonic frequencies followed by post-processing of the losses allows to determine the additional losses due to power system harmonics.
 With this information, the K-factor can be determined [6].
 This is accomplished by simulating the coupled problem solution of a short-circuit test involving a set of harmonics, thus a set of equations such as (4).
-The loss integral (6) is extended to all harmonic components, allowing the determination of the relative amount of additional losses due to current harmonics.
+The loss integral (6) is extended, allowing the determination of the relative amount of additional losses due to current harmonics.
 To determine these losses, the steady state version of the coupled iteration algorithm is used.

-The transient coupled algorithm is used to study the heating effects under temporarily higher harmonics loads: in this fast way probable damage of the transformer can be studied.
+The transient coupled algorithm is used to study the heating effects under temporarily higher harmonics loads: in this way it can be studied quickly the transformer will be damaged.
 To validate the transient method, measurements were made and compared with simulations.
-Fig. 9 demonstrates that there is a good correspondence.
-The difference between the steady state temperature in the measurements and the simulation is explained by the difficulty modeling the natural convection cooling, especially for the coil parts within the yoke.
+Fig. 8 demonstrates that there was a good correspondence.
+The difference between the steady state temperature in the measurements and the simulation is explained by the difficult to model natural convection cooling, especially for the coil parts within the yoke.
 The time constant of the simulation is a bit lower, which can be explained by the simple convection model as well.